A backward $\lambda$-Lemma for the forward heat flow: Proofs

-where inequality two uses the exponential decay proposition~\ref{prop:semigroup-NEW} and the Lipschitz lemma~\ref{le:f} for $f$.
-We also used definition~(\ref{eq:exp-T}) of the exp-$T$ norm and the fact that the elements of $Z^T$ take values in $\Bb_{\rho_0}$ by step~1 and those of $Z$ in $\Bb_\rho\subset\Bb_{\rho_0}$ by definition.
-Inequalities three and four are by calculation and ~(\ref{eq:rho-backward}).
+Inequality two uses the exponential decay Proposition~\ref{prop:semigroup-NEW}~(c) and the Lipschitz Lemma~\ref{le:f} for $f$ and $p=1$.
+We also used definition~(\ref{eq:exp-T}) of the exp-$T$ norm and the fact that the elements of $Z^T$ take values in $\Bb_{\rho_0}$ by step~1 and those of $Z$ in $\Bb_\rho\subset\Bb_{\rho_0}$ by definition~(\ref{eq:exp norm}).
+Inequalities three is by calculation and definition of $T_2$.
+Now use~(\ref{eq:rho-backward}).